dvillevald/tv_remote_google_voice_aiy/README.md

 <img src="https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/images/Quotas.png"/>

 ### 10. Automate the process
-Once you the script is working, automate the process.
+Once you the script is working, it is time to automate the process.

-#### Shutdown
+### Shutdown

 The shutdown is already implemented in the code.
 You have to say "Hey Google" and then **"Google shut down."** The device will respond saying "Shutting down" and shut down.
-Note that there are two "Googles" here - one from hotword ("Hey Google") and another - from voice command ("Google shut down".)
+Note that there are two "Googles" here - one from hotword ("Hey Google") and another - from the voice command ("Google shut down".)
 This is done on purpose to avoid device's shut down by accident.

-#### Launching app on startup
+### Launching app on startup

 Google [explains](https://aiyprojects.withgoogle.com/voice#makers-guide) in section **RUN YOUR APP AUTOMATICALLY** how to setup and activate the system service which will start your application when Raspberry PI starts: